 How to find a therapist for stress

-A therapist will work alongside you, examining your thoughts and behaviors to help improve how you feel.
+A therapist will work alongside you, examining your thoughts and behaviours to help improve how you feel.
 You will build a relationship based on trust, giving you confidence to share feelings and emotions.
-Your counselor will listen to all that you have to share with empathy and openness.
+Your counsellor will listen to all that you have to share with empathy and openness.
 They will also work with you to decide the pace of your treatment and how many sessions of therapy you might need.
 Therapists will not judge you, nor will they force you into following a particular course of action.
 We vet our therapists, to make sure they are registered and insured to be able to practice as a therapist in the UK.
 We check all of the therapists listed on this platform are registered members of UK professional bodies, which means that our therapists have completed the professional training necessary to practice as a licensed therapist.